SimonCropp/WinDebloat/readme.md

 ### Mail and Calendar

-Id to toggle behavior: `MailandCalendar`
+Id to exclude: `MailandCalendar`

 Uninstalls `Mail and Calendar` using [winget](https://learn.microsoft.com/en-us/windows/package-manager/winget/).

 Command to manually apply: